 Despite what some may describe as a scary appearance, both Rambutan and Lychee are rich in antioxidants, vitamins, and minerals.

-In fact, these two fruits have very similar nutritional composition in terms of calories, fibre, and sugar content, among others.
+In fact, these two fruits have a very similar nutritional composition in terms of calories, fibre, and sugar content, among others.

 On the other hand, the health benefits of lychee in humans have not been widely studied yet.
 Having said that, many nutrients are found in this fruit and one cannot go wrong with it.
 In Vietnam, locals believe the fruit helps to boost the immune system, lower cholesterol and improve digestion.